Humancannonball/DevOps-project/README.md

 - **Apply Flux YAML Files**: Applies the Flux configuration files to the cluster.
 - **Add Ingress-NGINX Helm Repository**: Adds the Ingress-NGINX Helm repository and updates it.
 - **Install NGINX Ingress Controller**: Installs the NGINX Ingress Controller if it is not already installed.
 - **Verify Deployment**: Verifies the deployment by checking the status of the pods, services, and ingress resources in the cluster.
+This includes checking for the three images: web, turing-service, and prisoner-service.

 ### Terraform Deploy